miztiik/security-incident-response-instance-isolation/README.md

     }
     ```

-    - Open a local terminal,(not the EC2 instance).
+    - Open a local terminal,(Maybe another EC2 instance).
     From the prevous output, replace the values for these, and run them,
     _**Note**: Make sure the token does not have line breaks_